 Most often in Ativan detox, users taper off dosage until their body is less dependent on the drug.
 This involves taking smaller doses of the drug over time.
 A doctor may also provide a less potent benzodiazepine with a longer half-life to help wean the person off Ativan.
 This tapering-down process can take anywhere from several weeks to several months.

 Treatment For Ativan Addiction

 Treatment in an inpatient or outpatient program will give Ativan users their best chance at a successful recovery.
 These programs can help with the detox process, making it both safer and more comfortable.
 They’ll also teach the skills necessary to remain sober during recovery.

 Getting treatment for addiction can help Ativan users connect with support that will be essential during recovery.
 The relationships built and lessons learned in treatment can help recovering Ativan addicts lead a full, happy and addiction-free life.
-For help finding an Ativan addiction treatment program, please contact us now.
+For help finding an Ativan addiction treatment program, contact a dedicated treatment specialist today.